 Provincial Park, which has access to the river, is right beside

-the historic bridge on Hwy 97, offering good fishing for pike, and
+the historic bridge on Hwy 97, offering good fishing right near

-is found on the Peace River near its confluence with the Kiskatinaw.
+on the Peace River near its confluence with the Kiskatinaw.
+Use

 Creek near the town of Clayhurst.